 If a business has no employees, leased employees, borrowed employees, part-time employees, or unpaid volunteers, it does not need workers compensation coverage if one of the following conditions are met: it is a business owned by one individual, it is a partnership under the laws of New York State, or it is a corporation owned by one or two individuals who collectively own all of the stock and hold all of the offices of the corporation.

-Businesses that fail to obtain workers compensation coverage may be issued a Stop Work Order, which doesn't just immediately end all business activities; it may also lead to debarment from any state, municipal or public contract for a full year.
+Businesses that fail to obtain workers compensation coverage may be issued a Stop Work Order, which doesn't just immediately end all business activities, it may also lead to debarment from any state, municipal or public contract for a full year.
 In addition, an injured employee can directly sue an uninsured employer, who is responsible for obtaining and paying for the legal representation needed to defend against the compensation claim.
 What's more, an uninsured employer is responsible for all wage and medical benefits awarded to successful plaintiffs, and there is no cap on these benefits in New York State.
 It’s easy to see how having workers compensation insurance in New York makes good business sense.

-How Hiscox can help your business in NY:
+How Hiscox can help your small business in NY:

 - Flexible payment options: We offer you the option of making monthly, quarterly, semi-annual or annual payments (with no fees) to help you manage your cash flow.

-- Worldwide coverage: A New York business insured through Hiscox is covered for work done by your business anywhere in the world, as long as the covered claim is filed in the United States, a US territory, or Canada.
+- Worldwide coverage: A New York business insured through Hiscox is covered for work done anywhere in the world, as long as the covered claim is filed in the U.S., a U.S. Territory or Canada.

-- Tailored Insurance: Insurance custom tailored to meet your business needs and save you money.
+- Customized Insurance: Insurance customized to meet your business needs and save you money.

 Get a fast, free quote now and get that Hiscox confidence behind your New York business.
 If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday – Friday, 7am – 10pm ET.